Faisii786/Launday-System-Gaps/README.md

 ## CONCLUSION

-The system is **approximately 85% complete** with most core functionalities implemented.
-The main gaps are:
+This gap analysis identifies significant areas that require implementation and development work.
+The main critical gaps that need to be addressed are:

 1. **Thermal printer integration** (critical for pickup service)
 2. **Receipt upload for delivery-only service** (incomplete service type)
 3. **Language analytics** (reporting requirement)
 4. **Privacy view for customers** (compliance requirement)

-Most other features are either fully implemented or need to be implemented from scratch.
-The system architecture is solid and can support the missing features with appropriate development effort.
+Additionally, numerous features marked as "NOT IMPLEMENTED" throughout this document require development from scratch.
+The system architecture provides a foundation, but substantial development effort is required to implement all missing features and bring the system to full compliance with the business requirements.

 ---